-Facing pressure from the media and Congress that the DOJ wasn't prosecuting individuals from big companies, on December 13, 2011, the DOJ indicted eight former Siemens executives and agents.
-The indictment charges that defendants committed to paying nearly \$100 million in bribes to a series of Argentine government officials beginning in 1994 for ten years to win a billion dollar contract to produce national identity cards (the Documentos Nacionales de Identidad or "DNI" project).
+Facing pressure from Congress and the media that the DOJ was not prosecuting the individuals who participated in bribery schemes, the DOJ indicted eight former Siemens executives and agents on December 13, 2011.
+The indictment charges that defendants committed to paying nearly \$100 million in bribes to a series of Argentine government officials beginning in 1996 and until 2009 to win a billion dollar contract to produce national identity cards (the Documentos Nacionales de Identidad or "DNI" project).
 After the DNI contract was suspended in 1991, the defendants allegedly paid additional bribes to old and new Argentine officials in an attempt to reinstate the contract.
 Despite these efforts, the DNI project was terminated in 2001.
 At this point, the defendants caused Siemens AG to file a fraudulent ICSID arbitration claim against Argentina in Washington, D.C.
 The claim alleged wrongful termination of the contract for the DNI project and demanded nearly \$500 million in lost profits and expenses.
 The defendants continued to pay bribes to suppress evidence during the arbitration proceedings and actively hid from the tribunal the fact that the contract for the DNI project had been secured by bribery and corruption, which included tampering witness statements and pleadings that falsely denied the existence of corruption.
 As a result of the bribe payments it made, Siemens prevailed in the Washington arbitration and received an arbitration award in 2007 against the government of Argentina of over \$217 million plus interest for the DNI contract.
-However, in August 2009, after settling bribery charges with the U.S. and Germany, Siemens waived the arbitration award.
+However, in August 2009, after settling bribery charges with the United States and Germany, Siemens waived the arbitration award.